stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 2. After that, James will measure his heart-rate when he’s standing near Mary as the experimental group
 3. From 2 heart-rate dataset, do a t-test and search for evidence if his heart-rate is higher when he’s standing near Mary

+From the experiment, it turns out that James’ heart-rate does increase when he stands near Mary.
+Does it mean his love proved?
+NO
+It turns out that James’ heart-rate will increase when he is standing near any beautiful woman.
+Even when there is a clear statistical significance of his heart rate, it doesn’t mean that Mary is the root cause of it.